Goethe Business School: Executive Education

-GBS provides a focused portfolio of open and individualized educational programs for executives and young professionals containing topics within the six competence clusters.
+GBS provides educational programs for executives and young professionals.
 In addition, the open programs contain several preparation courses for the Financial Risk Manager (FRM) exam in cooperation with the Global Association of Risk Professionals (GARP).

 China Executive Education Center

 The China Executive Education Center at GBS has a special geographical focus, which educates executives from several Chinese financial institutions in different interdisciplinary management and financial topics thereby connecting business leaders from China and Europe.

 Accreditation

 The Master in Finance is accredited by the Zentrale Evaluations- und Akkreditierungsagentur Hannover (ZEvA).
-The program is taught by Goethe University’s outstanding faculty as well as top professors from other leading institutions and prominent practitioners from major corporations.
+The program is taught by Goethe University’s faculty as well as professors from other institutions and practitioners from major corporations.

 The Faculty of Economics and Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Location

 Goethe Business School is located at the House of Finance at Campus Westend of the Goethe University in Frankfurt am Main.